BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^15]: **Computer or Mobile Device?** Generally, a mobile device is preferred over a computer because it reduces the attack surface.
 If you do choose to use a computer for creating your recovery key, be sure it's not the computer also running Sparrow.
 Generally, keep your keys and your transaction coordinator separate or you begin to lose the advantages of this procedure.

+[^sskrscenarios]: **SSKR Scenarios.** We've chosen a 2-of-3 for this scenario, but see [Designing SSKR Share Scenarios](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/SSKR-Sharing.md) for more options on how to divide up SSKR shares.

 [^16]: **Why Optional?** We encourage everyone to create MicroSD backups of their SSKR shares, as described here.
 The _only_ reason that this is listed as optional is because we don't want to discourage you from using this procedure if you don't have an SD Card Reader for iPhone and an extra MicroSD card on hand.
 So, if you can, get that Card Reader and that extra card.
 If you don't have them, just skip these parts, but we suggest that you come back and do them in the future.

 [^17]: **Why QR?** We choose QR as the most automated of the backup (and restore) methods.
 You should be able to display two of the three QRs from these files (or load them directly in Seed Tool) and restore in a totally automated way.
 However, if you prefer to be able to see your backup words, choose ByteWords.
 Even better, backup in both formats.

 [^18]: **Which Card Is Which?** If you're using our standard procedure MicroSD Card #1 is the one you bought with the SD Adapter, while MicroSD Card #2 and #3 are the ones that came with your Passport.
 It's important to differentiate these three MicroSDs, because you will _not_ put a Passport backup on MicroSD Card #1, as it'll be stored the same place as the Passport Backup Words.

+[^ianc]: **Testing Seeds.** You can always test seeds with [Ian Coleman's web tool](https://iancoleman.io/bip39/).
+This is a handy way to ensure that valid and random seeds are being generated.
+Obviously, you should only do so with an _offline_ version of the code, downloaded to a local computer that is afterward pulled off the network.

 [^19]: **Export Together!** One you have clicked the "Export Shares Individually" button do *not* click done until you have exported all three shares.
 Each times SSKR shares are generated, they're modified by new entropy.
 That means that SSKR shares may only be used with the other shares created at the exact same time.